juancarlospaco/gothon/README.md

 **Arguments:**
 - `go_file` A GO file to compile and run as a python module, string type, defaults to `python_module.go`, required.
-- `startup_delay` A startup delay, after running the go file but before returning the RPC client to Python, float type, defaults to `0.1`, optional.
+- `startup_delay` A startup delay, after building the go file but before returning the IPC RPC to Python, float type, defaults to `0.1`, optional.

 **Keyword Arguments:** None.